gravitational/careers/challenges/security/application-security.md

 next section.

 # Part 4: Development
-You will be given a prototype go implementation of the RFD reviewed in part 1.
+You will be given a prototype go implementation of the RFD you reviewed earlier.
 You will have 3 hours to develop and submit a single PR implementing an authorization and authentication scheme.

 This is asynchronous.
-You'll develop on your machine and you're welcome to use whatever tools you're comfortable with to develop the changes.
-We'll be available in the interview slack channel to answer any questions.
+You'll develop on your machine, and you're welcome to use whatever tools you're comfortable with to develop the changes.
+We'll be available in the interview Slack channel to answer any questions.

 We will review your PR, including compiling and run the program and testing it behavior.
 Make sure to write good commit messages, as well as a helpful PR description.

 This prototype is expected to run on only a single machine.
-The distributed state considerations of Part 2 L5 need not be considered.
+The distributed considerations of Part 2 Level 5 need not be considered.

 ## Level 4
 Add authentication and authorization to the Library, API, and client codebase.